ElectricGun/Toggle-Editor-Mode/README.md

 # Editor-Button
 Click button to enable Editor mode on Singleplayer and Sandbox.
-Does not work on Multiplayer and Campaign
+\nDoes not work on Multiplayer and Campaign